galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > <question-title></question-title>
 >
-> 1. How does the mean quality score change along the sequence?
+> 1. How does the median quality score change along the sequence?
 > 2. Is this tendency seen in all sequences?
 >
 > > <solution-title></solution-title>
 > > 1.
-The mean quality score (blue line) drops about midway though these sequences.
-It is common for the mean quality to drop towards the end of the sequences, as the sequencers are incorporating more incorrect nucleotides at the end.
+The median quality score (line in darker shade of green, yellow and red in each beam) drops about midway though these sequences.
+It is common for the median quality to drop towards the end of the sequences, as the sequencers are incorporating more incorrect nucleotides at the end.
 However, in this sample there is a very large drop in quality from the middle onwards.
 > > 2.
 The box plots are getting wider from position ~100.
 It means a lot of sequences have their score dropping from the middle of the sequence.
 After 100 nucleotides, more than 10% of the sequences have scores below 20.
 > >
 > {: .solution }